cantiello/miscellanea/README.md

 # miscellanea
-Various codes for doink the kind of stuff I like...
+A collection of codes that I need for photometric analysis